01 of 06

 06 of 06

-Visitors with young kids might prefer taking them to see the Thanksgiving Parade Balloon Inflation, which happens the day before and gives the kids a great up-close view of the balloons as they are filled up with helium.
+Visitors with young kids might prefer taking them to see the Thanksgiving Parade Balloon Inflation, which happens the day before and gives the kids a great up-close view of the balloons as they are filled up with helium with a much smaller crowd.